 With bright yellow uniforms, it’s hard to miss this fun-loving band.
 HMB entertains every crowd and showcases both nostalgic and new music.
 The band has earned some high praise, CNN says they are “One of the top ten best college marching bands in the nation!”
 Kirk Ferentz, head coach of the Hawkeye Football team, says, “We gain a significant advantage playing at home in familiar surroundings with friends, fans, and the band cheering us on!”

 Eager to march with or cheer on any of these bands?
-Enter your information into our college match tool to see your admission odds (and potential financial aid packages) for any college in the country!
+Enter your information into our college match tool!
+You’ll see your admission odds and potential financial aid packages for any college in the country!